Explore the culture and history of Dublin.

 Book of Kells

-One of Ireland’s most important artefacts, The Book of Kells located in Trinity College is a ninth-century manuscript that details the four gospels of the life of Jesus Christ in astounding calligraphy.
+One of Ireland’s most important artefacts, The Book of Kells, housed in Trinity College, is a ninth-century manuscript of the new testament with astounding calligraphy.
 You’ll also gain access to the Long Room, one of the world’s most beautiful libraries and home to 250,000 of Trinity College’s most ancient books.

-On exploring the Long Room, get a close-up view of the Brian Boru Harp, Ireland’s oldest surviving harp and a rare original copy of the Proclamation of the Irish Republic, a seminal text in Irish history that influenced the foundation of the Irish Republic as a Sovereign Independent State.
+Whilst exploring the Long Room, get a close-up view of the Brian Boru Harp, Ireland’s oldest surviving harp and a rare original copy of the Proclamation of the Irish Republic, a seminal text in Irish history that influenced the foundation of the Irish Republic as a sovereign independent state.

 The Science Gallery

 The Science Gallery, also known as the public science centre at Trinity College, is sure to spark curiosity and conversation.
-Unlike most, they don’t have a permanent collection – instead, their themes change every few months so sometimes, the gallery is closed to the public while they construct the next exhibition.
+Unlike most museums they don’t have a permanent collection instead their themes change every few months.
 Please check the What’s On guide on their website before planning a visit.
 The gallery is open Tuesday to Saturday noon to 4pm.

 National Gallery of Ireland

 Ireland’s National Gallery is home to over 16,000 works of art, representing all the major European schools; Monet, Rembrandt, Turner and Picasso.
 The gallery also includes the works of Jack Butler Yeats, one of Ireland’s most important 19th-century painters.
 Entry is free to the permanent collection and you can pre-book a timeslot online.

 The Bord Gáis Energy Theatre is a performing arts venue, located just across the River Liffey in Grand Canal Dock.
 Bord Gais offers the best of Broadway and the West End alongside new, niche and local productions.